7.5 Advanced Interfaces

 Interface design principles:

-1. Keep interfaces small: Smaller, focused interfaces are better (Interface Segregation Principle).
+Keep interfaces small: Smaller, focused interfaces are better (Interface Segregation Principle — ISP).
+Many small, cohesive interfaces beat one large one.

-2. Don't abuse default methods: They exist for backward compatibility, not complex business logic.
+defaultmethods are for backward compatibility, not for embedding complex business logic. -

 Predicate<String> validEmail =